 Defining a Brand’s Voice and Style

 In addition to personality, another important aspect of a brand’s tone is the style of its voice.
 A brand’s voice takes those personality traits and works through how a person like that would sound when they speak.
 Are they enthusiastic or mellow?
 Formal or casual?
 The visuals for a brand are just as important and impactful as the messaging.
 It’s crucial for both the messaging and visuals of a brand to be aligned.
 When these two are not aligned, customers (and potential customers) can be confused, unimpressed, and unsure of what the brand is all about.

-When considering how a brand should sound, the first and most obvious step should be understanding who the audience for the brand is.
-For example, charities and non-profits who deal in delicate situations may want a voice that is light hearted, but not comical or goofy to risk coming off as insincere.
+When considering how a brand should sound, the first and most obvious step should be understanding whom the audience is for the brand.
+For example, charities and non-profits who deal in delicate situations may want a voice that is comforting, empathetic, but not comical or goofy to risk coming off as insincere.
 Another example would be a jeweler.
 First, they might look at their price point and the demographics of consumers likely to buy their product.
 If the company is selling expensive and extremely high-end products, then they might want to maintain a voice that is elegant and sophisticated.
-If instead their products are more moderately priced, they can get away with a tone that is witty, laid-back or even playful.
+If instead, their products are more moderately priced, they can get away with a tone that is casual, laid-back, or even playful.
 The appropriateness of the tone for a brand’s audience and subject matter is as important as the execution of the visuals and voice for the brand to be successful.

 Ways in Which Tone is Expressed